 - Watch a concert – Live music is at the heart and soul of this carnival!
 Music accompanies all the celebrations.
 There are lots of live music performances occurring all over town with plenty of soundstages set up.

 - Tequereque – On Saturday afternoon of carnival is the Tequereque festival where a group of batucada travels through the historic center of Sitges to rhythmic drums.
 It is a pretty entertaining event.

 - Shrove Thursday – The opening of the carnival with the King is a fun and colorful celebration.

 - Death of the Carnival King – This is such a unique tradition that you won’t see anywhere else in the world.

 History of Sitges Carnival

-He died on Ash Wednesday but the people of Sitges continued to remember him but over the years his name was continuously mis-spelt and came to be known as Carnestoltes.
+Urban legend says that the origins of Sitges Carnival stems from a man who lived over 700 years ago called Carles de Can Torras.
+Carlos died on Ash Wednesday but the people of Sitges continued to remember him.
+Over the centuries his name was continuously mispronounced and he became known as Carnestoltes.